Plant Nutrients and Their Roles

 Chloride

 Chloride supports the transport of nutrients such as calcium, magnesium, and potassium within a plant.
-Chloride is involved in the chemical breakdown of water in the presence of sunlight and activities of several enzyme systems.
+Chloride is involved in the chemical breakdown of water in the presence of sunlight and the activities of several enzyme systems.
 Stromata regulate the release of moisture from plants so they can minimize water loss during stressful dry provides.

 Chloride is key in stromata regulation.
 Chlorides play an important role in plants as they acclimate to changing water availability ( or make osmotic adjustments).
 It interferes with P uptake and enhances the maturity of small grains on some soils.